The Blueprint for Inclusive Leadership That We Need Right Now

 - Reimagine workplace traditions that bring employees together

-- Provide scalable education that reinforce your workplace policies and organizational values that promote respect, inclusivity, and civility
+- Provide scalable education that reinforces your workplace policies and organizational values that promote respect, inclusivity, and civility

 4. Act with Humility, Empathy, and Perspective